Steps – One For Sorrow

 Having put to bed any doubts that they could function as more than a line-dancing novelty, Steps returned with their third single.
 And just like that, One For Sorrow was the moment everything fell into place for the group.

-And when the song breaks into full production at the chorus, it is everything you could hope for, and more.
-There are drum kicks aplenty as the track bounces into life.
+When the song breaks into full production at the chorus, it delivers everything and more.
+There are drum kicks aplenty as the track bounces to life.
 It’s also one of the best examples of the classic paradoxical Steps chorus: decidedly miserable lyrics performed in the most deliriously uplifting manner: “Oh, I know you’re somewhere else right now, and loving someone else no doubt”.
-It’s a brilliant moment in ’90s pop music, and it felt special at the time as well.
-This was a cut above what most other bubblegum pop groups were doing and a rather remarkable transformation considering we were only two singles on from 5,6,7,8.
-Although Claire’s dominance on One For Sorrow would end up proving to be a controversial move behind-the-scenes, no-one could contest that she delivers an incredible performance; the track is the perfect showcase for the power and range of her vocals.
-There’s a nice transition that shows the two extremes of the song next to each other when the vulnerable slowed-down section gets a brief reprieve as the middle-eight (there’s that rain again…) before kicking back into an uptempo finale, where Claire effortlessly pushes the melody a little bit harder.
-With absolutely no sign of strain or fatigue, it’s entirely possible the chorus could continue cycling forever.
-Sensibly, for radio edit purposes, the producers instead opt for a fade after the song hits the four-minute mark.
+It’s a brilliant moment in ’90s pop music.
+And what’s more, it felt special at the time as well.
+This was a cut above what most other bubblegum pop groups were doing and a rather remarkable transformation considering it was only two singles since 5,6,7,8.

-Of course, it would be remiss of us to overlook the fact that One For Sorrow was extremely problematic for Steps themselves.
-It’s hard to imagine a four-minute pop song (particularly this one) being the source of a tension that simmered below the surface of the group for the majority of their career; eventually resulting in the group’s acrimonious Boxing Day split.
-Thankfully, that’s all in the past now.
-But there’s no escaping the fact that One For Sorrow is for all intents and purposes, a solo effort by Claire.
-Perhaps controversially, we would say that in this case, it seems appropriate for the song.
+Of course, it would be remiss to overlook the fact that One For Sorrow became somewhat infamously problematic for Steps themselves.
+It’s hard to imagine a four-minute pop song (particularly this one) being the source of tension that simmered beneath the surface of the group for most of their career, eventually resulting in an acrimonious Boxing Day split.
+Thankfully, it’s all in the past now.
+But there’s no escaping that One For Sorrow is, for all intents and purposes, a solo effort by Claire Richards.
+Perhaps controversially, in this case, it seems appropriate for the song.
 Steps worked well as an ensemble, but it’s the consistency of delivery here that evokes a sense of feeling.
-From the mournful pensiveness of the opening verse through the fragility of the middle-eight to the determined resilience in the final chorus, One For Sorrow tells an emotionally resonant story in a way that few other Steps singles did.
-And yes, it was unfortunate that the group’s major chart breakthrough reinforced the misheld notion that manufactured pop groups had one good singer and a few other members that stood around and looked pretty.
-But even if Claire often took the lead, this is the only single where it was to such an extent that no-one else got a look in.
-By the end of the Step One campaign, there was absolutely no reason to dispute the value of every member of Steps making the group what it was.

-The music video for One For Sorrow opted for the simple, but effective approach, in what is still one of Steps’ most distinctive and recognisable efforts.
+The music video for One For Sorrow opted for a simple, but effective approach, in what is still one of Steps’ most distinctive and recognisable efforts.
 There are several different shots, mostly revolving around selling the friendship dynamic between the group, as they cycle, stroll and picnic around the Italian countryside.
-There are some nice touches though; the sequence during the second chorus where Claire is walking ahead of the others – who look like they’ve been paired up romantically – emphasises the isolation being portrayed within the lyrics.
+There are some nice touches, though; the sequence during the second chorus where Claire is walking ahead of the others – who look like they’ve been paired up romantically – emphasises the isolation being portrayed within the lyrics.
 In hindsight, watching the group cosy up to one another is a little jarring with their purely platonic norm.
-Nonetheless, the video works; it’s bright, it’s colourful…and that’s before we’ve even hit the sunflower field.
-Yes, the pièce de résistance in the One For Sorrow video is the dance sequence.
-It’s a close call between this and Tragedy for the most iconic Steps routine, but without a shadow of a doubt, One For Sorrow visually looks the best when the group is performing to large audiences and a sea of hands shoot up during the: “Well I’m one for sorrow, ain’t it too, too bad?” section.
-It’s not their most complicated or synchronised routine, but it’s undoubtedly one of their most memorable.

-One For Sorrow duly became Steps’ first release to crack the top five; it was their first of five singles to peak at #2, and quite fittingly also their last as well when it charted alongside Chain Reaction in 2001.
+One For Sorrow duly became Steps’ first release to crack the top five, and their first of five singles to peak at #2.
+Indeed, quite fittingly, it’s also their last to reach #2 as well when it charted alongside Chain Reaction in 2001.
 It’s easy to forget – given the stratospheric success the group would enjoy with their next release – but during the summer of 1998, Steps were everywhere.
-They promoted hard, and they reaped the rewards.
-It was a proper breakthrough and one that very firmly established the template tentatively laid down with Last Thing On My Mind.
+They promoted hard and reaped the rewards.
+This was a proper breakthrough and one that very firmly established the template tentatively laid down with Last Thing On My Mind.
 Moreover, despite the ABBA comparisons, One For Sorrow ended up giving the group their own point of reference.
-The song contained a benchmark formula that would be revisited by Steps, and indeed some of their pop peers.
-It’s unsurprising then that the single remains the group’s third-best seller on 509,000 copies (it was ahead of 5,6,7,8 in pure sales, but has since been usurped thanks to streaming), and one of their most enduringly popular hits.
+The song contained a benchmark formula that would be revisited by Steps, and, indeed, some of their pop peers.